lbajolet/mission_board/data/tracks/track_tutorial/mission_04/post_01.md

 Find them to earn points.

-The first Rebel Cache can be found very close to your knees.
+The first Rebel Cache can be found somewhere in your screen.